HarryP0ster/UnrealPython/README.md

 - pass a link to python3x.dll file on your system

 ### void InitPython()
-- call to initialize python module (Call after 'Load' is called and before using any other functions)
+- call to initialize python module (Call after 'Load' and before using any other functions)

 ### void FreePython()
 - call to free python module